MikeHannon/DjangoDeployment/readme.md

 ```bash
 >sudo apt-get install libmysqlclient-dev
 ```
-We'll create a MySQL database and database user for our Django application.
+Let's install mysql-server, then we'll create a MySQL database and database user for our Django application.
 After running the command below, set your mysql password for root as root.
-Then let's just make sure that we were able to install it correctly.
-The second command should sign you into your mysql server.

 ```bash
 >sudo apt-get install mysql-server
 ```

 Then let's just make sure that we were able to install it correctly.
-First we're going to switch over to root user and then the second command should sign you into your mysql server.
+First we're going to switch over to root user.

 ```bash
 >sudo su